-Safeguarding and promoting the welfare of children is defined in the DfE's Keeping Children Safe in Education (September 2022) as protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Safeguarding and promoting the welfare of children is defined in the DfE's Keeping Children Safe in Education (September 2024) as providing help and support to meet the needs of children as soon as problems emerge, protecting children from maltreatment whether that is within or outside the home, including online; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
 The school is mindful of the effects of living through the Covid-19 pandemic and that some children will have suffered harm during lockdown.
 As well as exposure to domestic abuse, online harms and radicalisation, children could have broader welfare and/or mental health concerns.